 You can import only selected things or all but selected things.
-For example, imports only type Kangaroo (with constructors) and hop from the Kangaroo module, and imports everything except jump and goOnAllFives from Wallaby.
+For example, import qualified Set

 '''

-import Kangaroo(Kangaroo(...), hop)
+import Kangaroo(Kangaroo(..), hop)

 import Wallaby hiding (jump, goOnAllFives)

 '''

 Haskell uses names that include the module.
 When you create module Set, for example, what you really get are Set.Set, Set.insert and Set.member.
 Typically, you prefer to use short names Set, insert and member, and that is what you normally get.
 If you want to use the long names, then import the module qualified, as follows.